refinedev/refine/documentation/docs/tutorial.md

 ```

 :::note
-If you used `superplate` to bootstrap the project, you can skip this section as it already adds a data provider.
+If you used `superplate` to bootstrap the project, you can skip issuing this command as `superplate` already installs the selected data provider.
 :::

 :::note